-As an integral part of its policy on Non-Discrimination and Affirmative Action, the Office of the President, the Guam Community College hereby declares and reaffirms its commitment to the college's pursuit of equal education and employment opportunity and further declares that any harassment of students or employees on the basis of sex is prohibited and will not be tolerated.
+As an integral part of its policy on Non-Discrimination and Affirmative Action, the Guam Community College hereby declares and reaffirms its commitment to the College's pursuit of equal education and employment opportunity and further declares that any harassment of students or employees based on sex is prohibited and will not be tolerated.

-Complaints of this nature will be handled by the College EEO/AA Coordinator in room 2115, first floor, Student Services and Administration Building or call 735-5544 or email micki.lonsdale@guamcc.edu.
-Students, employees, or applicants for admission or employment who believe that they have been discriminated against on the basis of race, gender, age, religion, color, ancestry, physical, handicap, marital status, sexual orientation, veteran's status or arrest and court record may file a complaint with the EEO/AA coordinator in room 2115 of the Student Services and Administration Building or call 735-5544.
+The College EEO/AA Coordinator (Student Services and Administration Building, Rm.
+2115; 735-5544; micki.lonsdale@guamcc.edu) will handle complaints of this nature.
+Students, employees, or applicants for admission or employment who believe that they have been discriminated against based on race, gender, age, religion, color, ancestry, physical handicap, marital status, sexual orientation, veteran's status or arrest and court record may file a complaint with the EEO/AA coordinator.
 The EEO/AA coordinator will explain the available avenues of recourse and direct the person to the appropriate Hearing Officer.
 Students may also file complaints of discrimination with the Office of Civil Rights, U.S. Department of Education, 915 Second Avenue, Room 3310, Seattle, WA 98174-1099.
 Phone: (206) 607-1600.